gpatnude/deja/README.md

 ## A - utomation
 ## I - ntelligence
 ## '

-#background:
+# background:
 What if modern software systems were programmed on-top of a self-scaling-infrastructure orchestrated by a compute-process-store controlled by 'purposed' software ???
 I you would have a machine whose primary missions are to:

-1) compute: keep its own compute-clusters running – (program it with a drive to survive and gift it with protected cloud resources).
+-- compute: keep its own compute-clusters running – (program it with a drive to survive and gift it with protected cloud resources).
-2) store: maintain, store,  and execute its own self-learning software – (give it a reason to survive, something to remember, the ability to learn, and the ability to synthesize ) and;
+-- store: maintain, store,  and execute its own self-learning software – (give it a reason to survive, something to remember, the ability to learn, and the ability to synthesize ) and;
-3) choose: use ‘rules/no-rules’ decision trees and occasionally choose one at random – (motivation - give the machine a way to self-learn)
+-- choose: use ‘rules/no-rules’ decision trees and occasionally choose one at random – (motivation - give the machine a way to self-learn)

 I think that’s the general blueprint on how to architect a true machine intelligence.
 It’s easy really, all you need is secure compute and communication clouds with guaranteed power and a self-healing auto-scaling grid